The Venetian Casino and Grand Canal#2 in Best Things To Do in Las Vegas

 If you'd rather spend your money on chance, recent visitors said that The Venetian's casino is one of the best on the Strip thanks to its size, decor and its variety of games (including poker, slots and blackjack).
 You'll also find a brand of Madame Tussauds wax museum, a Canyon Ranch Spa, 10 pools, the TAO nightclub and several shows ranging from comedy and theater.

 As far as dining goes, you shouldn't be surprised to know that you'll have access to gourmet Italian eats here, not to mention a long list of restaurants serving everything from burgers to noodles.

-The Venetian sits across the street from The Mirage in the central part of the Strip.
-You won't have to pay to go in and walk around, but the on-site attractions will cost you (especially the gondola rides, visitors say).
-To learn more about The Venetian and the Grand Canal, visit the Las Vegas tourism board's website.
+The Venetian sits across the street from The Mirage in the central of the Strip.
+You won't have to pay to go in and walk around, but the on-site attractions will cost you.
+To learn more about The Venetian and the Grand Canal, visit the hotel and casino's website.
 If you're thinking of staying in The Venetian's hotel, you can learn about that experience here.

 More Best Things To Do in Las Vegas

 #1 The Strip

 Once you pass the famous "Welcome to Fabulous Las Vegas" sign along Las Vegas Boulevard South, it won't be too long until you're cruising the Strip.
 Sin City's notorious artery acts as the epicenter of any Vegas getaway.
 Here you'll find Las Vegas' most iconic landmarks, including the Bellagio Fountains, the Eiffel Tower at Paris, Las Vegas, the pyramid and sphinx belonging to The Luxor and The Venetian's Grand Canal.